March 2, 2015

 I have come to love studying everyday.
 There is so much to learn from the resources given to us.
 I want to finish the Book of Mormon!
-And our president gave us the task to read from acts-revelations in the new testament, and I am taking that challenge!
-I've never read the bible and I need to!
-The bible is also the word of God.
+Our president gave us the task to read from Acts-Revelations in the New Testament, and I am taking that challenge!
+I've never read the Bible, and I need to!
+The Bible is also the word of God.
 It is important too.
-We just focus on the BOM because it is proof that Joseph Smith restored Christ's gospel.
+We just focus on the BOM, because it is proof that Joseph Smith restored Christ's gospel.

 Our investigators don't have a desire to attend church.
 We literally do all that we can to get them there.
 And they won't stop their addictions, but I know that missionary work is also planting seeds.
 Alma 32:28.
 Go look it up!

-I was having an off day this week (I think it is because I've been sick), and we went and knocked on an investigators door and their husband answered it.
+I was having an off day this week (I think it is because I've been sick), and we went and knocked on an investigator's door and their husband answered it.
 He is a minister for a Christian church.
-And he invited us in (he actually was a former investigator but wasn't keeping his commitments) and we just had a discussion about the bible and how important it is to be following Jesus Christ.
+He invited us in (he actually was a former investigator but wasn't keeping his commitments) and we just had a discussion about the Bible and how important it is to be following Jesus Christ.
 He was really cool.
-I felt the spirit as he was baring his testimony and it made me realize that other religions have bits and pieces of truth (just not the fullness aka the priesthood authority), but still truth within them.
-It was really cool and we are meeting again with his family tomorrow!
+I felt the Spirit, as he was baring his testimony, and it made me realize that other religions have bits and pieces of truth (just not the fullness, aka the priesthood authority), but still truth within them.
+It was really cool, and we are meeting again with his family tomorrow!
 I'm excited!

-This week in DDM(district something meeting), my district leader told us (since he leaves next week) to not have any regrets at the end of your mission.
-And the way to do that is exact obedience.
-This is the only time in my life where I am set apart as a (single) missionary where I have been given the authority to teach people about the gospel.
-I need to take advantage of that while I am here.
+This week in DDM (district something meeting), my district leader told us (since he leaves next week) to not have any regrets at the end of our mission.
+The way to do that is exact obedience.
+This is the only time in my life, where I am set apart as a (single) missionary, and where I have been given the authority to teach people about the gospel.
+I need to take advantage of that, while I am here.